dmbaughman/cofi-one-design-docs/README.md

 # Capital One Investing Style Guide Generator

-Node-based documentation generator using Metalsmith.
+Documentation generator for use by designers and developers.